jfmdev/aFileDialog/docs/UserGuide.md

     dialog.show();
 ```

-If you are using an _Activity_, then you must put an extra in the _Intent_ with name _FileChooserActivity.INPUT_CAN_CREATE_FILES_ and the regular expression as value:
+If you are using an _Activity_, then you must put an extra in the _Intent_ with name _FileChooserActivity.INPUT_REGEX_FILTER_ and the regular expression as value:

 ```java
     Intent intent = new Intent(this, FileChooserActivity.class);